Duet3D/wiki-content/How_to_guides/Getting_connected/Getting_connected_to_your_Duet.md

 > Duet Web Control (also known as DWC) is the user interface used over a network connection in a browser to configure and control a Duet.
 The manual for the use of the DWC is here: [Duet Web Control Manual](/User_manual/Reference/Duet_Web_Control_Manual)
 {.is-info}

+> Note that network connections to DWC are unsecured **http** sessions.
+Your browser may try to force using a more secure **https** session, and you may receive a warning when you try to connect to DWC.
+DWC in standalone mode does not support https connections.
+As the Duet is on your local network, it should be fine to ignore this warning and connect.
+{.is-warning}

 [![06_dwc_01.jpg](/guides/getting_connected/06_dwc_01.jpg =50%x){.align-right}](/guides/getting_connected/06_dwc_01.jpg){target=_blank}[![06_dwc_02.jpg](/guides/getting_connected/06_dwc_02.jpg =50%x){.align-right}](/guides/getting_connected/06_dwc_02.jpg){target=_blank}Open your browser and type the IP address assigned to the Duet, eg **192.168.1.90**